weintraubje/weintraubje.github.io/_pages/cv.md

 Professional Experience
 ======
-* June 2020 - January 2021: Equity Data Science
+* Jun.
+2020 - Jan.
+2021: Equity Data Science at Eaton Vance
-  * Eaton Vance
   * Created Python scripts to automate cleaning and validation of equity factor datasets (gigabytes), capable of detecting and reporting errors and visualizing the distribution of the data.
   * Conducted exploration and preparation of alternative datasets for analysis, designing SQL queries to pull the specified data.
 Gave reports on significant factors and findings.
   * Wrote scripts to automate access to a stock data API, saving significant work hours.
   * Scraped data from SEC filings and EDGAR XML files to construct a novel factor dataset.

-* August 2019 - Present: Developer and Data Analyst
-  * IDEA Venture Accelerator, Northeastern University
+* Aug.
+2019 - Present: Developer and Data Analyst at IDEA Venture Accelerator, Northeastern University
   * Led the data analytics group, coordinating meetings on the design of a Salesforce KPI website.
 Using Dash for Python, implemented requests described by key stakeholders to create a website that dynamically generates analytics of ventures and groups given user input.
   * Leveraged 10 years of unused historical venture data into a metric describing likelihood of burnout, allowing for additional attention to be paid to at-risk ventures.

 Skills
 ======
-* Languages
-  * Python
-	* Pandas, Numpy
+* Languages: Python, R, C++
-	* SciPy, SciKit-Learn, NLTK
+	* Relevant Libraries: Pandas, Numpy, SciPy, SciKit-Learn, NLTK, CPLEX
-	* Optimization: CPLEX, Google OR Tools
-  * R
-  * C++
-* Databases
-  * MySQL
-  * PostgreSQL
-  * MongoDB
+* Databases: MySQL, PostgreSQL, MongoDB, Neo4j

 Service and Leadership